osquery/foundation/docs/office-hours/20201027_meeting_notes.md

 * Info should probably be understandable from a user perspectie
 * Normal runtime is Info, and it should be be quiet

+For example, [`process_open_sockets`](https://github.com/osquery/osquery/pull/6546) returns data that is a `uint64`, but sqlite only supports `int64`.
+So there is _always_ a cast error here.
+It's not clear what the right approach should be.

 ## Fixing the Thrift build error